Liza Ryan: Background and Education

 Ryan earned a BA in English Literature at Dartmouth College (New Hampshire), attended the San Francisco Art Institute and received an MFA in photography from California State University, Fullerton.

 Work

-Liza Ryan’s decades-long artistic practice utilizes photography, video and mixed media to examine hierarchical power structures inherent to western culture.
+Liza Ryan’s decades-long artistic practice utilizes photography, painting, video and mixed media to examine hierarchical power structures inherent to western culture.
 Her work often presents a symbiotic relationship between the human and natural worlds, supporting her convictions about interspecies solidarity.

-Ryan’s work begins with research: readings including literature, poetry, ecology, biology, feminism and the environment.
+Ryan integrates readings in ecology, biology, feminism and fantasy into her practice.
 The merging of these interests fuels Ryan’s process of combining disparate elements.
-Her practice in photography is oftentimes interrupted by subtle mark-making with gold acrylic, ink, charcoal and pencil directly on the printed image.
 The introduction of the artist’s hand to the photograph highlights the distinctive properties of her subjects.
 The mark-making is also symbolic of the care the artist has for her subjects and may be found in the form of a line highlighting the winding curve of an animal or the faintness of a horizon line.